Sinaloa: Government and politics

-The current governor of Sinaloa is Rubén Rocha Moya.
+The current governor of Sinaloa is Graciela Domínguez Nava, who is serving as interim.
+Rubén Rocha Moya, who has a mandate until 31 October 2026, left his office on 23 August 2026.
 The state is represented in the Mexican Congress by three Senators in the upper house and fourteen federal deputies in the lower house.
 Sinaloa is divided into seven federal electoral districts, each represented in the Chamber of Deputies.

 The Congress of Sinaloa is unicameral and consists of 40 deputies (diputados).
 24 deputies are elected on a first-past-the-post basis, one for each district in which the entity is divided, while 16 are elected through a system of proportional representation.
 Deputies are elected to serve for a three-year term.

 Municipalities

 Sinaloa is subdivided into 20 municipios.
 Each municipality has a city council (ayuntamiento), headed by the municipal president.
 Municipalities in Sinaloa have some administrative autonomy from the state according to the 115th article of the 1917 Constitution of Mexico.
 Every three years, citizens elect a municipal president (presidente municipal) by a plurality voting system who heads a concurrently elected municipal council (ayuntamiento) responsible for providing all the public services for their constituents.
 The municipal council consists of a variable number of trustees and councillors (regidores y síndicos).
 Municipalities are responsible for public services (such as water and sewerage), street lighting, public safety, traffic, and the maintenance of public parks, gardens and cemeteries.
 They may also assist the state and federal governments in education, emergency fire and medical services, environmental protection and maintenance of monuments and historical landmarks.
 Since 1984, they have had the power to collect property taxes and user fees, although more funds are obtained from the state and federal governments than from their own income.